 - And many.

-In this brief guide, let us see how to install and use Newsbeuter.
+In this brief guide, let us see how to install and use Newsboat in Linux.

 On Arch Linux and derivatives:

-Newsbeuter is available in the default repositories of Arch Linux.
-So, you can install it using pacman command as shown below.
+Newsboat is available in the [Community] repository of Arch Linux.
+So, you can install it using Pacman command as shown below.

 On Debian, Ubuntu, Linux Mint:

 It is also available in the default repositories of DEB based systems such as Ubuntu, Linux Mint.
 To install it, run the following command:

 Newsboat is available in the official repositories of Fedora.
 To install it, run:

 Newsboat is also available as Snap, so you can install it using command: